paweljakubas/j-random-matrices/README.md

 as much as possible.
 The aim of this tutorial is to document my adventures and experiments with J that I found interesting when exploring a number of topics culminating in random matrices, which although used in physics for decades with many successes, only relatively recently have started to play an important role in other areas of science like biology, computational statistics or machine learning.
-The aim of these notes is to document of my efforts for future myself, but there is a chance they could prove useful for someone, and some potential J user will find them inspiring and get interested in this powerful array programming language.
+The aim of these notes is to document my efforts for the future myself, but there is a chance they could prove useful for someone, and some potential J user will find them inspiring and get interested in this powerful array programming language.
 For J experts it will be rather very far from what they would write down, maybe not interesting at all, but for beginning J programmers, like myself, presumably the proof that this array language, as in the current form, is very useful, powerful and intellectually attractive.
-I attached a number of examples, along with the solutions, as a documentation of my hacking, also for anyone that would be eager to learn through reading.
+I attach a number of examples, along with the solutions, as a documentation of my hacking, also for anyone that would be eager to learn through reading.
 I strongly believe in correctness of Richard Feynman's famous quote:
 *It's the way I study - to understand something by trying to work it out or, in other words, to understand something by creating it.*